In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 If you train every muscle 3 times a week, this would result in 40-70 reps and if you train 2 times a week, around 60-105 reps each workout.

-Always keep in mind that these recommendations are only benchmarks and that you need to make adjustments over time, based on your experience.
+Always keep in mind that these recommendations are only reference points and that you need to make adjustments over time, based on your own assessment.

 Some of you may have muscles that react relatively bad to resistance training.

-Others might already be close to your genetical limitations.
+Others may already be close to your genetical limitations.
 It might even be the case that you need 220 to 230 reps to stimulate optimal muscle growth.

-But, on average, you can assume that you most likely will end up in the range between 120-210 reps.
+But, on average, you can assume that you most likely will end up in a range between 120-210 reps.

 Always remember that we are talking about heavy reps – warm-up reps do not count.

 Only heavy “work sets” contribute to your optimal volume for hypertrophy.
 The only exception is heavy warm-up sets (80-90% of your end weight).

 Another significant variable that you should be aware of is the so-called overlapping.

 Imagine you are doing 70 heavy reps of bench press.